biofold/Fido-SNP/README.md

       Run:
         python setup.py install arch_type

-      For Linux 64bit architecture there are two compiled versions:
+      For Linux 64bit architectures for which ucsc executable files are available:
+      The standard version is:
         - linux.x86_64

       Installation time depends on the network speed.